-The RGU Startup Accelerator supports entrepreneurial teams of students, staff and recent alumni in RGU and partner North East Scotland College (NESCol), with the aim of helping the region’s entrepreneurs and innovators to create new businesses in a number of industries.
+The RGU Startup Accelerator supports entrepreneurial teams of students, staff and alumni in RGU and partner North East Scotland College (NESCol), with the aim of helping the region’s entrepreneurs and innovators to create new businesses in a number of industries.
 Up to thirty teams are chosen through a competition process each year, and each team will receive up to £10,000 of funding per team, leading to the creation of new businesses to support the region’s economic development.

 The programme will be run over a five month period in evenings and weekends to allow applicants to be flexible around their work and studies.
 Sessions will take place both in Innovation Station in Garthdee and Startup Station in Schoolhill.